viewflow/django-fsm/README.rst

 https://github.com/viewflow/viewflow

-Instead of adding some state field to a django model, and managing its values by hand, you could use FSMState field and mark model methods with the ``transition`` decorator.
-Your method could contain the side-effects of the state change.
+Instead of adding a state field to a django model and managing its values by hand, you use ``FSMField`` and mark model methods with the ``transition`` decorator.
+These methods could contain side-effects of the state change.

 Nice introduction is available here: